aaishaaaah/Customer-Churn/README.md

 # Telco Customer Churn Analysis

 This project analyzes customer churn for a telecommunications company using logistic regression.
 The goal is to identify key factors of churn and provide recommendations.
-Churn is when a customer leaves a business, in this case cancels their phone/internet server.
+Churn is when a customer leaves a business, in this case, cancels their phone/internet server.

 **Dataset:** [Telco Customer Churn dataset from Kaggle](https://www.kaggle.com/datasets/blastchar/telco-customer-churn)
 **Sample Size:** 7,043 customers